 Can grandchildren be included in the division?

 Yes.
 It possible to include children and grandchildren in this type of division.
 In this case, the division is known as a donation -partage transgénérationnelle.
 It must also be accepted by all the beneficiaries.

 A division of this type has not insignificant tax advantages.
-It gives each grandchild (Major or minor emancipated) the right to a specific allowance of €31,865* per grandparent, which may be renewed every 15 years, provided the donor is under 80 years of age.
+It gives each grandchild (Major or minor emancipated) the right to a specific allowance of €31,865* per grandparent, which may be renewed every 15 years.

 Over and above this sum, duty must be paid to the Inland Revenue.
 The amount is calculated in proportion to the amount given.
 The percentage varies from 5% to 45%.
 It is calculated in the same way as inheritance tax.